 sample-imageThis Editor is a "Single Mode Editor".
 There is no option to edit the Performance Mode or MicroTunings of the TX81Z.
 However, it is strikingly and exceptionally well designed and extremely clear in its appearance!

-For me, it is certainly the most interesting editor, just because it is programmed in MAX (but therefore can only be used with MAX and Ableton Live incl.
+For me, it is the most interesting Editor already because it is programmed in MAX (but therefore can only be used with MAX and Ableton Live incl.
 "MAX for Live").
-Since I only rarely use the Performance Mode of the TX81Z, I could probably already live well with this solution.
-It seems to work very well according to the comments, and also handles the TX81Z's mini-buffer and sluggish speed well (the "sluggish" refers only to the data - nothing is sluggish when playing and editing).
-The data amount of a sound program of the TX81Z is being transmitted in two blocks and these blocks together consist of just some 160 numbers with a maximum of three digits.
+If I wouldn't want to use the Perform Mode of the TX81Z, I could probably already live very well with this solution.
+It seems to work very well according to the comments, and also handles the TX81Z's mini-buffer and sluggish speed nicely (the "sluggish" only refers to the data - nothing is sluggish when playing and editing).
+The amount of data of a sound program of the TX81Z is transferred in two blocks and these blocks together consist of only about 160, maximum three-digit numbers, which are however reduced to two digits by SysEx in hexadecimal notation (e.g. F7 = 247).

-At $14 dollars plus tax (currently just under 16 euros total) it is pretty affordable.
+At $14 dollars plus tax (currently just under 16 euros total) it is also very affordable.

 Although I had just finished my editor, I purchased this Editor out of curiosity and thirst for knowledge from Detunes - at least for studying it - and it's worth it!
 I am completely enthusiastic about how well structured the programming looks !
 Chapeau!
 Thus it is also very good for learning MAX programming and how to handle SysEx data - and with €16.- it is an extremely reasonable and great lesson, even if it is to serve just for this purpose!
 Also, this Editor has helped me a lot with a persistent problem with my Editor and has shown some better, very modern alternatives of programming.
 In the Detunes editor there are occasionally a few small display errors, but they are absolutely negligible and only affect the appearance - e.g. sometimes the Portamento lamp (here "Glide") "glows", although the slider is at zero, or a "Fixed Rate" dial, which should only be visible when "FIX" is active, remains visible even when FIX mode is switched off.
 So everything is within a harmless zone!
 The fact that for some sounds the Envelope display is not displayed correctly after being loaded from the synth seems to be more of a MAX problem - but again, this does not detract from the good quality of this Editor.
 By the way, as soon as an EG parameter is moved, the display jumps to the correct representation.